 Jiu Wei Hu is a type of fox that has beautiful white fur and nine tails, who howls like a newborn baby and eats people.

-According to some sayings in Chinese mythology, eating Jiu Wei Hu’s flesh can protect the predator from any kinds of poisons.
+According to some sayings in Chinese mythology, eating Jiu Wei Hu’s flesh can protect the predator from any kind of poisons.

 Around 1000 years ago, people started to believe that Jiu Wei Hu could transform into a beautiful woman to seduce man for different purposes, such as getting the human’s energy or lives, or sometimes they just fell in love with someone and wanted to have a romantic relationship in the secular world.

-According to Chinese mythology, Pi Xiu has a dragon’s head and tale, and a lion’s body.
-They fly in the sky, guarding the heaven day and night.
+According to Chinese mythology, Pi Xiu has a dragon’s head and tail, and a lion’s body.
+They fly in the sky, guarding heaven day and night.

-Therefore, they are the representative of powerful, invincible army.
+Therefore, they are the representative of a powerful, invincible army.

-Also, Pi Xiu eats everything, but never excretes, which made it respected as a wealth patron saint in Chinese culture.
+Also, Pi Xiu eats everything, but never excretes, which made it respected as a wealthy patron saint in Chinese culture.